 Hidden in the streets of Southwest DC is a formerly abandoned church that fell into a vat of neon pixie dust, and opened its doors to the art community.
 Now known as Blind Whino, this construction has become an iconic part of DC’s culture, hosting live talks and shows, and exhibits from local artists.
 There’s also work space for artists to come and learn from each other.
 For people who simply want to spectate, Blind Whino’s rotating exhibit is open on Wednesday nights and weekends to the public.
 You can also check out their website for upcoming events.

 Dupont Underground is another art space, located near Dupont Circle, that welcomes local artist exhibitions.
 It’s literally an underground tunnel created from repurposed urban infrastructural space that hosts artwork and live events.
 From street art to photography, light shows to paintings, anything goes here, and most of the exhibits are absolutely fascinating.
+This is one of the best undiscovered gems in the city.
 For their current exhibit offerings, check their website.

 3. Run in a scenic road race